shambp/Matts-Cookbook/Savoury/Miso_Glazed_Salmon.md

 - 1 tbsp Brown Sugar
 - 1 tbsp rice vinegar
 - 1 tsp sesame oil
-- Some veggies of your choice
+- Side dishes of your choice
-    - huge fan of brocoli and carrot in this
-        - We will be using some of the marinade to glaze these veggies
+    - Love getting some broccolini or carrots into the mix, get to use the marinate to glaze these guys in the oven
+    - If ur a huge miso fan some miso soup on the side definitely wouldn't hurt
+    - Rice is obviously also a banger for this to give the dish some more substance

+> Halve the marinade amounts if you aren't going to use it with your veggies

 ## Method
 - De-skin (if needed) Salmon and season
+    - Also a good idea to get them in 4 nice, even fillets
-- Grab a small bowel and add in your
+- Grab a small bowl and add in your
     - 1/4 cup miso
     - 2 tbsp soy sauce
     - 1 tbsp brown sugar